PeyGis/codecov-example/README.md

 This example repository shows how Codecov can be integrated with a simple python project.
 It uses **GitHub Actions** and **CircleCI** as CI/CD providers and **coverage** as the coverage provider.

-For more information, please see the.
+For more information, please see the links below:

 ## Links
 - [Quick Start](https://docs.codecov.com/docs/quick-start)